-Some of the competencies in the top 20 enjoy extensive coverage in the traditional four-fold curriculum5 followed by many schools: Theology, Bible, History, and (in some schools and/or degree programs) Pastoral care and counseling.
-Other competencies, such as Administration, Leadership, or Education and teaching, might be covered in a single course in the curriculum.
-It is unclear, however, how many of the other competencies are addressed in our schools: Where might Spiritual disciplines (including practices and virtues), Active listening, Interpersonal competency (including openness to other or social skills), Finance (including accounting and planning), or Intercultural competency (including aptitude, knowledge, or skills) be found in the seminary curriculum (in either the academic or student life realms)?
+Some of the competencies in the top 20 enjoy extensive coverage in the traditional four-fold curriculum followed by many schools: Theology, Bible, History, and (in some schools and/or degree programs) Pastoral Care and Counseling.
+Other competencies, such as Administration, Leadership, or Education and Teaching, might be covered in a single course in the curriculum.

+It is unclear, however, how many of the other competencies are addressed in our schools: Where might Spiritual Disciplines (including practices and virtues), Active Listening, Interpersonal Competency (including openness to other or social skills), Finance (including accounting and planning), or Intercultural Competency (including aptitude, knowledge, or skills) be found in the seminary curriculum (in either the academic or student life realms)?
 Are they being addressed?
-Even if the seminary curriculum includes one course in leadership and administration, is it adequate, given the finding that Administration, Leadership, and Finance were 3 of the top 12 competencies that alums reported relying on most heavily?
+Even if the seminary curriculum includes one course in leadership and administration, is it adequate, given the finding that Administration, Leadership, and Finance were three of the top twelve competencies alums reported relying on most heavily?